ragardner/tksheet/DOCUMENTATION.md

 # From here we can pass our datetime_formatter into format_cells() just like any other formatter
 ```

+For those wanting even more customisation of their formatters you also have the option of creating a custom formatter class.
+This is a more advanced topic and is not covered here, but we reccomend inheriting the `tksheet.Formatter` class and overriding the methods you would like to customise.
+This custom class can then be passed into the `format_cells()` `formatter_class` argument.

 ## 24 Table Options and Other Functions